The Mazda3 is a car that has underachieved. The latest version looks set to comprehensively rectify that issue. Jonathan Crouch reports.

 The interior is even better.
 There are smart materials crafted with interesting design and button clutter has been well and truly banished.
 Does any car in the class have a better cabin that this?
 That's a bold statement but the Mazda designers have set an impressive standard here.
 It certainly makes the cabin of a Ford Focus feel pretty low-rent.
 One of the brand's problems in recent years has been the provision of rather small centre-dash screens but in this case, there's a big, clear 8.8-inch display on top of the dash nicely angled towards the driver.
 And there's a lower rotary controller for it so you don't have to stab away at inexact touchscreen functionality in the kind of way that's necessary with many rival set-ups.
 We're not quite so impressed by the level of interior space.
-There are much bigger rear seats in this class and the boot is smaller than before, offering just 295-litres of space - not much for a car in this class.
+There are much bigger rear seats in this class and the boot is smaller than before, offering just 351-litres of space in the hatch (or 450-litres in the Saloon) - not much for a car in this class.

 Market and Model